Kadena Air Base: 18th Wing

 The 18th Wing is the Air Force's largest and most diverse combat wing.
 The Wing is broken down into five groups: the 18th Operations Group, the 18th Maintenance Group, the 18th Mission Support Group, the 18th Civil Engineer Group, and the 18th Medical Group.
-Kadena's fleet of F-15C/D Eagles (the 44th and 67th Fighter Squadrons); KC-135R/T Stratotankers (the 909th Air Refueling Squadron); E-3 Sentry|E-3B/C Sentries (the 961st Airborne Air Control Squadron); and HH-60 Pave Hawks (the 33d Rescue Squadron).
+Kadena's former fleet of F-15C/D Eagle (the 44th and 67th Fighter Squadron); KC-135R/T Stratotanker (the 909th Air Refueling Squadron); E-3B/C Sentry (the 961st Airborne Air Control Squadron); and HH-60 Pave Hawks (the 33rd Rescue Squadron).

-353d Special Operations Group
+353rd Special Operations Wing

-The 353d Special Operations Group is an element of the Air Force Special Operations Command, Hurlburt Field, Florida.
-The 750 Airmen of the group are organized into the 1st Special Operations Squadron, the 17th Special Operations Squadron, a maintenance squadron, the 320th Special Tactics Squadron, and an operations support squadron.
-The flying squadrons operate the MC-130J Commando II, MC-130H Combat Talon II.
+The 353rd Special Operations Wing is an element of the Air Force Special Operations Command, Hurlburt Field, Florida.
+The 750 Airmen of the group are organized into the 1st Special Operations Squadron, the 21st Special Operations Squadron, the 353rd Special Operations Aircraft Maintenance Squadron, the 753rd Special Operations Aircraft Maintenance Squadron, the 320th Special Tactics Squadron, and the 353rd Special Operations Support Squadron.
+The flying squadrons operate the MC-130J Commando II and the CV-22B Osprey.

-733d Air Mobility Squadron
+733rd Air Mobility Squadron

-This 733d Air Mobility Squadron manage all passengers and cargo traveling by air in and out of Kadena.
+This 733rd Air Mobility Squadron manage all passengers and cargo traveling by air in and out of Kadena.
 This Air Mobility Command unit supports about 650 aircraft arrivals and departures every month, moving more than 12,000 passengers and nearly 3,000 tons of cargo.

-82d Reconnaissance Squadron
+82nd Reconnaissance Squadron

-Air Combat Command's 82d Reconnaissance Squadron maintains aircraft; prepares combat-ready aircrews; and analyzes, processes, and disseminates intelligence data launch in support of RC-135V/W Rivet Joint, RC-135U Combat Sent and WC-135 Constant Phoenix missions flown in the Pacific Theater.
+Air Combat Command's 82nd Reconnaissance Squadron maintains aircraft; prepares combat-ready aircrews; and analyzes, processes, and disseminates intelligence data launch in support of RC-135V/W Rivet Joint, RC-135U Combat Sent and WC-135 Constant Phoenix missions flown in the Pacific Theater.